zet23t/td2play/README.md

 For more information, please read the readme files in the respective directories.

+## Requirements

+* The simulator depends on GLFW3 which is crossplatform
+* Codeblocks project files are provided to compile the simulator and projects on windows - this could be adapted quite easily however
+* The image converter is written in HTML/JavaScript and allows converting images to C code quite easily
+* Other scripts and tools use Lua in combination with the gd library.
+You'd need to install a Lua interpreter together with the required libraries in order to run these tools

 ## Regarding tests

 There are a few tests around the math libraries that can be compiled and run